openoms/lightning-node-management/README.md

 - The nodes running on clearnet are not able to see behind Tor.
 - The clearnet node needs to be added as a peer first by the Tor node to be able to open a channel.
 - Once the channel is established the connection will persist, but might take some more time to come back online after either peer restarts.
-- If both nodes restart in the same time or the clearnet node`s IP address is changed while both offline the peers need to be added manually again.
+- If both nodes restart in the same time or the clearnet node`s IP address is changed while both offline the peer connection need to be added manually again.

 ## Routing payments: